 We immediately changed the password and apologised for the error.
+The complainant was satisfied with this outcome.

 The daughter of a patient complained that a member of our IPU team had been overheard via home CCTV making insensitive and inappropriate comments about her.
 We upheld this complaint and issued the staff member with an informal written warning.
+At time of writing, we have not heard whether the Complainant is satisfied with our investigation.